lliendo/Radar/docs/limitations.rst

       sequentially, this is in a way identical to the checks limitation described above.

-    * Passive checks : There's no passive checking support yet.
+    * Passive checks : There's no passive check support yet.
 This feature will certainly be implemented in the near future.

     * SNMP checks : SNMP is not supported.
 It hasn't been yet defined if this